 Chemistry Ph.D. students receive continuous financial support as graduate fellows, graduate research associates, or graduate teaching associates.
 You will find research opportunities in analytical, biological, inorganic, organic, and physical chemistry, as well as interfacial areas such as chemical physics, environmental chemistry, materials, and theoretical chemistry.

 Graduate studies in biochemistry are available through several programs.
 Students will find many options in biological chemistry and chemical biology in the Chemistry Ph.D.
 Program.
 Biochemistry M.S. studies are available as a focused program in biotechnology.
 Biochemistry Ph.D. studies are also available through the interdepartmental Ohio State Biochemistry Program (OSBP), which includes many faculty from the Department of Chemistry and Biochemistry.
 The support and academic structures of these programs vary; see the links at the right for more information.

 Several faculty members in the Department of Chemistry and Biochemistry also participate in other interdepartmental Ph.D. programs, including Biophysics, Chemical Physics, Environmental Sciences, and Molecular, Cellular & Developmental Biology.

 We are pleased that you are interested in learning more about our programs and hope that the content of this website is both interesting and informative.
 Please contact the Graduate Studies office if you can't find the answers to your questions here.

-Graduate courses and research programs leading to M.S. and Ph.D. degrees in all areas of chemistry including analytical, biological, inorganic, organic, physical and theoretical chemistry.
+Graduate courses and research programs leading to a Ph.D. degree in areas of chemistry including analytical, biological, inorganic, organic, physical and theoretical chemistry.
 Apply to the program.

 M.S. options include an M.S. degree with emphasis in biotechnology.

 These training programs sponsored by the National Institutes of Health provide fellowship support to Ph.D. students in several graduate programs, including Chemistry, OSBP and MCDB.